2013 Annual Science Report

 Astrophysical Controls on the Elements of Life, Task 2: Model the Chemical and Dynamical Evolution of Massive Stars

 Stars create the chemical elements heavier than hydrogen and helium, with the majority arising from the lives and violent deaths of massive stars in supernova explosions.
 The starting chemical composition of stars also affects their evolution and that of their associated planets.
-We have performed computational simulations for a large range of stellar masses to provide predictions for important stellar characteristics (i. e. brightness, temperature, stellar winds, composition) over the stars’ lifetimes and made the data available to the public.
+We have performed computational simulations for a large range of stellar masses to provide predictions for important stellar characteristics (i.e. brightness, temperature, stellar winds, composition) over the stars’ lifetimes and made the data available to the public.
 We have also simulated the explosions of massive stars to predict the chemical abundances of material ejected from the dying stars and how that material is distributed in the surrounding universe.
-As a complement, we are finding the chemical abundances of hundreds of nearby, potentially habitable stars and modeling how the habitable zones and planets of stars with different abundances evolve.
+As a complement, we are modeling how the habitable zones and planets of stars with different abundances evolve.

 The composition of stars strongly influences their evolution and properties of their planets.
-Patrick Young and Kelley Liebst (ASU) have created stellar models of a range of stars for variable elemental abundance ratios with the TYCHO stellar evolution code.
-The abundance variations were taken from the work of Michael Pagano (ASU) analyzing stars from radial velocity planet searches (Jade Bond, University of New South Wales and Paul Butler, Carnegie Institute for Science).
+Patrick Young and Amanda Truitt (ASU) have created a grid of stellar models for 0.5 – 1.2 solar masses, 0.1 to 1.5 times solar metallicity, and O/Fe ratios of 0.5 to 2 times solar with the TYCHO stellar evolution code.
+These models include predicted habitable zone locations as a function of time for each stellar model for a range of assumptions.
+The abundance variations were taken from the work of Michael Pagano (ASU) analyzing stars from five radial velocity planet searches (Refer to Task 7).
 Typically abundance ratios for stellar models are assumed to scale as they do for the sun, but data shows significantly non-solar ratios in potential planet hosts.
 We find that the variation in abundance ratios observed in nearby stars have a substantial effect on the evolution of habitable zones around stars.
 The effect of the O/Fe ratio is particularly significant.
-The lifetimes of one solar mass stars change by approximately 3 billion years over the observed range of O/Fe.
+As an example, the lifetimes of one solar mass stars change by approximately 3 billion years over the observed range of O/Fe.
 For an Earth-like planet in a one astronomical unit orbit, the time spent in the star’s habitable zone can range from 3.5 billion to 9 billion years.
-(For comparison, complex life arose on Earth after ~4 billion years, and the increasing solar luminosity may render Earth too hot for liquid water in another billion or so years.)
-We are working with Philip von Paris (Deutches Zentrum für Luft- und Rahmfahrt) to produce models of habitable zone evolution for more complex planetary atmospheres and stellar spectra.
+(For comparison, complex life arose on Earth after ~4 billion years, and the increasing solar luminosity may render Earth too hot for liquid water in another billion or so year/s.)

 PROJECT INVESTIGATORS:Patrick Young